aaronev/storybook9.1.3/README.md

 Note: I do not have <strong>"Coverage"</strong> implemented.

+## Best Practicing for Testing Accessibility

+The best way to test accessibility is by being the user and testing it with assistive technologies and their compatible browsers JAWS/Chrome, NVDA/FF, and VO/Safari.

+Before submission, I had the chance to test this on MacOS VO/Safari, iOS VO/Edge, and NVDA/FF.
+The component is accessible across all!

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.